Paddling, Canoeing & Swimming

 What do kayakers dream of when they close their eyes at night?
 The river, and in this case the Fraser.
 There are easy, flat-water sections, but for the experienced white-water paddler, hang on and test your endurance on some of the region’s famous rapids.

 Make a Wave

 For some motorized water fun, launch your boat at Moose Lake in Mount Robson Provincial Park and set out to investigate your surroundings.
 A canoe is ideal on the Moose Marsh, as you can explore several channels and may even spot some wildlife.
 Motors are permitted on Moose and Yellowhead lakes; canoes may be used on both lakes but proceed with caution as the winds can pick up.
 Ensure you paddle close to shore should you need to get off the water in a hurry.

-Kinbasket Lake really does have it all — start at the Valemount Marina boat launch and survey the turquoise green waters from your motor boat or your canoe.
+Kinbasket Lake — start at the Valemount Marina boat launch and survey the turquoise green waters from your motor boat or your canoe.
 You’ll never run out of room, as the lake extends from Valemount to Golden, BC, but be careful because when the winds pick up the lake can become treacherous.
 We strongly advise keeping to the shoreline in canoes and kayaks.

 Launch your boat in the Fraser River at Tete Jaune Cache and cover plenty of ground.
 Explore some of the other streams along the Beaver, Morkill and Raush rivers.
 Always check river conditions before heading out.